Maine Bicycle Accidents: The “Right Hook” or Failure To Observe Bicyclist Alongside Vehicle When Making Right Turn

 In order to recover from the driver of a motor vehicle following any sort of bike accident, the victim must establish the driver acted in a negligent manner.
 When the motor vehicle driver violates a rule of the road, this is often sufficient to establish negligence.
 Accordingly, because right hook accidents so often involve the violation of Maine’s statute prohibiting right hand turns in front of a cyclist unless it is safe to do so, negligence can frequently be established in these cases.Peter Thompson & Associates: Protecting Cyclists Across the State of Maine

 The Maine law firm of Peter Thompson & Associates strives to protect the legal rights of all injured bicyclists across the state.
 Our attorney team will zealously fight for your recovery in the event you are injured in a bicycle accident.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation with one of our experienced and compassionate Maine bike accident attorneys.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation with one of our experienced and compassionate Maine bike accident attorneys.
 We look forward to providing you with excellence of legal services.